Hurricane Florence's path: Track the storm here

 Hurricane Florence intensified Monday, becoming a Category 4 storm, according to the National Hurricane Center (NHC).

-The storm may affect thousands this week in the southeastern U.S., including North Carolina, South Carolina and Virginia.
+The storm may affect millions this week in the southeastern U.S., including North Carolina, South Carolina and Virginia.

 Here’s what should you know about the powerful storm’s path.